ASSGNMENT

 -suggest what information your teacher could put in the reference

-Write a letter to him.
-In your letter:
+Write a letter to the director of student services.
+In your letter

 You do NOT need to write any addresses.